kubeflow/website/content/en/docs/components/katib/katib-config.md

 All of these settings except **`image`** can be omitted.
 If you don't specify any other settings, default value is set.

-1. `image` - Docker image for the `File` Metrics Collector's container.
+1. `image` - Docker image for the `File` metrics collector's container.

    **Must be specified**.

-1. `imagePullPolicy` - [Image pull policy](https://kubernetes.io/docs/concepts/configuration/overview/#container-images) for the `File` Metrics Collector's container.
+1. `imagePullPolicy` - [Image pull policy](https://kubernetes.io/docs/concepts/configuration/overview/#container-images) for the `File` metrics collector's container.

    Default value is `IfNotPresent`.

 1. `resources` - [Resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container)
-   for the `File` Metrics Collector's container.
+   for the `File` metrics collector's container.
 In the above example you can see how to specify `limits` and `requests`.
 Currently, you can specify only `memory`, `cpu` and `ephemeral-storage` resource.

    Default values for the `requests` are: